ex0-tekk/Diabolist-VR/Readme.md

 ### Developed and tested with this HMD and PC setup:

- - Oculus Rift S.
+ - Oculus Rift S
  - Win 10 ver.
-1909 Fully Updated.
+1909 Fully Updated
- - Ryzen 7 3800x AMD Processor.
+ - Ryzen 7 3800x AMD Processor
- - 32 Gigs of G-Skill 14-34 Low Latency RAM.
+ - 32 Gigs of G-Skill 14-34 Low Latency RAM
- - Kingston NVMe M.2 1tb SSD.
+ - Kingston NVMe M.2 1tb SSD
- - Nvidia 3090 GPU.
+ - Nvidia 3090 GPU
 #
 The initial wabbajack setup file is 4.80 gb & the finished install folder size is 94 gb, for a total size of roughly 99 gb, it’s **HIGHLY RECOMMENDED** that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD _should_ be fine.